liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/09-assets/03-adding-asset-features-to-your-user-interface/04-enabling-comments-and-ratings-for-entries.markdown

+---
+header-id: enabling-comments-and-ratings-for-guestbook-entries
+---

-# Enabling Comments and Ratings for Guestbook Entries [](id=enabling-comments-and-ratings-for-guestbook-entries)
+# Enabling Comments and Ratings for Guestbook Entries

 <div class="learn-path-step">
     <p>Adding Asset Features to Your UI<br>Step 5 of 5</p>